Pickup Day Reminder, Recycle Right Guide, or Pay Your Bill Tool

 How Clean is Clean Enough?

-- Do not run your recyclables in the dishwasher
+- Please do not put your recyclable items in the dishwasher.

 - Ask yourself, "Can what is still in here smear or soil other paper recyclables?"
 If yes, then it’s too dirty to recycle